GoogleChrome/developer.chrome.com/site/en/docs/devtools/javascript/source-maps/index.md

 ## @sourceURL and displayName {: #sourceurl_and_displayname }

-While not part of the source map spec, the `@sourceURL` allows you to make development much easier when working with evals.
-This helper looks very similar to the `//# sourceMappingURL` property and is actually mentioned in the source map V3 specifications.
+While not part of the source map specification, the [`#sourceURL`](/blog/sourcemappingurl-and-sourceurl-syntax-changed/#sourceurl) lets you make development much easier when working with `eval()` calls.
+This helper looks very similar to the [`//# sourceMappingURL` property](/blog/sourcemaps/#how-does-the-source-map-work) and the [Source Map V3 specification](https://sourcemaps.info/spec.html) mentions it.

-By including the following special comment in your code, which will be evaled, you can name evals and inline scripts and styles so they appear as more logical names in your DevTools.

-`//# sourceURL=source.coffee`

-Navigate to this **[demo][13]**, then:
+The `//# sourceURL=/path/to/source.file` comment tells the browser to look for the source file when you use `eval()`.
+This helps you name your evaluations and inline scripts and styles.

+Test it on this [demo page][13]:

-- Open the DevTools and go to the **Sources** panel.
+1. [Open the DevTools](/docs/devtools/open) and go to the **Sources** panel.
-- Enter in a filename into the _Name your code:_ input field.
+1. On the page, enter an arbitrary filename into the _Name your code:_ input field.
-- Click on the **compile** button.
-- An alert will appear with the evaluated sum from the CoffeeScript source.
+1. Click the **Compile** button.
+An alert appears with the evaluated sum from the CoffeeScript source.

-If you expand the _Sources_ sub-panel you will now see a new file with the custom filename you entered earlier.
-If you double-click to view this file it will contain the compiled JavaScript for our original source.
-On the last line, however, will be a `// @sourceURL` comment indicating what the original source file was.
-This can greatly help with debugging when working with language abstractions.
+1. In the file tree on the **Page** pane, open a new file with the custom filename you entered.
+It contains the compiled JavaScript code.

+The compiled code has the `// #sourceURL` comment with the original name of the source file.
+This helps with debugging language abstractions.

-{% Img src="image/admin/KJAs60U1FMmwVUTjElkV.jpg", alt="Working with sourceURL.", width="800", height="403" %}
+{% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/jKgjH0ggMa3aGqrwqfbi.png", alt="The sourceURL comment.", width="800", height="560" %}

-[1]: /web/tools/setup/setup-preprocessors?#supported_preprocessors
-[2]: /web/tools/setup/setup-preprocessors?#debugging-and-editing-preprocessed-content
-[3]: /web/tools/setup/setup-preprocessors?#supported_preprocessors
 [4]: https://github.com/ryanseddon/source-map/wiki/Source-maps:-languages,-tools-and-other-info
 [5]: https://babeljs.io/
 [6]: https://github.com/google/traceur-compiler/wiki/Getting-Started